LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-07-21-utils-in-kaggle/index.md

-+++
+---
-date = '2025-07-21T08:51:00+03:30'
+date: '2025-07-21T08:51:00+03:30'
-draft = false
+draft: false
-title = 'Using util files in a Kaggle competition' description = "A post about how to usi util files in a Kaggle competition" tags = ["Kaggle", "Deep-Learning", "Python"] image = "utils-in-kaggle-dataset.webp"
+title: 'Using util files in a Kaggle competition'
+description: "A post about how to usi util files in a Kaggle competition"
-+++
+tags: ["Kaggle", "Deep-Learning", "Python"]
+image: "utils-in-kaggle-dataset.webp"
+---

 # Utils package in Kaggle Competition